Perevalov/qa_chatbots_exercises/Exercise_7/README.md

 ## Context

 We want our system to work in any environment: local PC, server of the University, server of the Project Sponsor etc. However, every environment has its own setup: hardware, OS, libraries and dependencies.
+The solution is to put each microservice into a separate container that is completely isolated from dependencies and libraries of the OS.

 ## Learning Objectives